davidolufemi/EKS-automated-pipeline/README.md

 ##  Blue/Green Deployment with Argo Rollouts (Extra Credit)

 I implemented a blue/green deployment strategy using Argo Rollouts.
+We need to install Argo Rollouts using Helm before anything.
+After that is done, we proceed to our rollout strategy.

 ### Rollout Strategy Config:
 ```yaml